 If your loan will not be disbursed in time to meet the May 31st payment deadline, you must submit a signed, notarized promissory note to the International Programs Office.

-Refund requests must be made in writing (letter, fax, or email) to the International Programs Office by the following dates:
+Refund requests must be made in writing (letter, fax, or email) to the Summer Program in Madrid office by the following dates:

-- From June 1 to commencement date of the program: Fifty percent of the total room & board charge can be refunded and tuition is refundable, less a $100 cancellation fee.
+- From June 1 to commencement date of the program: Fifty percent of the room & board charge can be refunded, less the $300 deposit.
+Tuition is refundable, less a $100 cancellation fee.

 NO REFUNDS WILL BE MADE ONCE THE PROGRAM HAS COMMENCED.